Inheritance Tax: A Comprehensive Guide 2026

 Those interested in agreeing to this option must submit an application to the Tax Agency of the autonomous community and comply with the established requirements.
 It is essential to find out about the specific conditions and deadlines for payment in installments, as these vary according to the regulations of each community.
 Likewise, the granting of payment in installments entails the obligation to pay the corresponding interest on arrears .

-What happens if I don't pay the property transfer tax?
+What happens if I don’t pay the Property Transfer Tax?

 Inspection